 Do you considered uniqueness a desirable trait?
 Something you should be rocking out on a regular basis?

 You know what I mean: I’m talking about that special little thing that makes you stand out — it makes you different from everyone else.
 It might be in how you present your perspective.
-Or maybe a hint of spice in your personality that pops out in social gathers.
+Or maybe a hint of spice in your personality that pops out in social gatherings.
 Maybe it’s a special gift…or talent…or ability…or topic you’re passionate about.

 Oh, I sincerely hope you know you are unique.
 Because embracing your uniqueness is so important in walking with purpose.
 It’s imperative in shaking off the overwhelm and living true to your God-given design.